shaan-kohli-ahead/PowerApps-Samples/cds/orgsvc/C#/CRUDOperationsDashboard/README.md

-# Create, retrieve, update, and delete a recurring appointment
+# Create, retrieve, update, and delete a dashboard

-This sample shows how to create, retrieve, update, and delete a recurring appointment series.
+This sample shows how to create, retrieve, update, and delete an user-owned dashboard.
+As part of updating the dashboard, it’s set to be the default dashboard for the organization.
 This sample uses the following common methods:

 - [IOrganizationService.Create](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.iorganizationservice.create?view=dynamics-general-ce-9)
 - [IOrganizationService.Retrieve](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.iorganizationservice.retrieve?view=dynamics-general-ce-9)